 Clare has a kind, caring and compassionate nature and priorities the individuals needs of clients.
 In her down time, Clare enjoys going to the beach and weekends camping with her young family.

-In addition to our fully mobile service across the Central Coast we are proud to provide clinic appointments at the Central Coast Neurosciences office in Erina.
-We work alongside a number of neurologists in the practice to provide co-ordinated services for clients with neurological conditions such as stroke, Parkinson’s disease, MS, dementia or Huntington’s disease.
-We also see clients at the clinic wishing to access comprehensive services we offer including management and remediation of voice disorders, chronic cough or paradoxical vocal cord dysfunction, Functional Neurological disorders, swallowing difficulties (dysphagia) and other difficulties relating to speech, voice, communication or literacy.
-Parking is available underneath the building in Karalta Lane, including disabled parking and a lift up to level 2 where we are located within the Central Coast Neurosciences office.
+In addition to our fully mobile service across the Central Coast we are proud to provide clinic appointments at The Element Building on Level 4 in Erina.
+We see clients at the clinic wishing to access comprehensive services we offer including management and remediation of voice disorders, chronic cough, rehabilitation following stroke, Functional Neurological disorders, swallowing difficulties (dysphagia) and other difficulties relating to speech, voice, communication or literacy.
+Parking is available underneath the building in Karalta Lane, including disabled parking and a lift up to level 4 where we are located.

 Contact us to speak with our friendly and experienced Speech Pathologists.